 Those admitted to either Concurrent BEd program model will be required to take a stop-out from their undergraduate degree program in September 2018-19, then return to their undergraduate degree program in FW 2019-20, and complete the final year in the BEd program during FW 2020-21.
 See example concurrent schedule and example concurrent schedule for Glendon campus cohort.

-While co-registered, your combined program is subject to the approval of the two Faculties.
-Teacher candidates pursuing their BEd also work towards the completion of a BA, BES, BHS, BSc, BFA, IBA, IBSC or a BAS degree.
+While co-registered in the two Faculties, students' combined degree program is subject to the approval of the two Faculties.
+Students pursuing their BEd also work towards the completion of a BA, BES, BHS, BSc, BFA, IBA, IBSC or a BAS degree.

 - Liberal Arts & Professional Studies